+We provide a safe space for our students to engage in creative activities, within an environment that inspires them, without the pressure of examination.
 Our goal is to motivate our students to become more expressive, self-confident and assured to deal with life's challenges both inside and outside of the school.

-Nusaiba Mohammad Timol, Founder & Director
+Nusaiba Mohammad Timol, Founder & CEO